 Chromium picolinate may work as an insulin sensitizer and improve blood glucose levels in people with type 1 or type 2 diabetes, Shane-McWhorter says.
 Again, studies are mixed, with "some showing benefit and some showing no benefit," she says.

 "The biggest controversy with supplements is the issue of a reliable manufacturer and whether the product contains what it actually states on the label," Shane-McWhorter says.
 So how can you know?
-She suggests checking both the United States Pharmacopeia website, usp.org, and ConsumerLab.com's website, consumerlab.com.
-Be sure to always talk to your health care provider before considering supplements.
+She suggests checking the United States Pharmacopeia website (usp.org) and ConsumerLab.com.
+Be sure to always talk to your health care provider before you start to take any nutritional supplements.